vbharadwaj-bk/fast_tensor_leverage/README.md

 slow, but the structure of the code matches the pseudocode in our paper almost line-for-line.
 You can use it to verify the correctness of our algorithm or pick apart how the data structure works.
+You only need Python, Numpy, and Matplotlib to test the reference implementation - see the README inside the folder for more instructions.

 The second implementation is a fast version written in C++, with Pybind11 Python bindings